ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-umd that h
-had I e a with (he C&#x27;ho&#x27;i f,,re.i-4 at
-that place, whn I qucitioried further.
 Hit philosophy was so peculiar, that I
 will give IU viowi in i,li own worJ.i,
 as n&#x27;r as memory will servo mc:&#x27;